 1) Bile Salts Eliminate Cholesterol From the Body

-2) Bile Salts Eliminate Bilirubin from the Body
+2) Bile Salts Eliminate Bilirubin From the Body

 Bile salts play a key role in the removal of bilirubin from the body (R).

-During hemoglobin breakdown, the globin part (chains of protein) efficiently recycled and reused, while the heme part (also called porphyrin) cannot be reused and converted into free bilirubin through a series of reactions (R).
+During hemoglobin breakdown, the globin part (chains of protein) is efficiently recycled and reused, while the heme part (also called porphyrin) cannot be reused and is converted into free bilirubin through a series of reactions (R).

 The free form of bilirubin is then absorbed in the liver and subsequently conjugated with bile salts in the bile.

-Bile acids of the bile salts have been shown to be essential for digestion of proteins and starches.
+Bile acids in the bile salts have been shown to be essential for digestion of proteins and starches.
 Bile acids cause the digestion and assimilation of dietary protein by enhancing the activity of protease enzymes in the pancreas (R).

-4) Bile Salts Assist the Bile to Remove Toxic Substances
+4) Bile Salts Assist the Bile to Remove Toxic Substances and Pathogens

 Furthermore, bile salts also facilitate the bile in the intestine to remove fecal substances out of the body.

-What Happens When Bile Becomes Dysfunctional
+What Happens When Bile Flow Becomes Dysfunctional

 Bile plays a key role in the digestion of fats in the small intestine (R).